-Brazil: In 2020, the National Council of Justice approved the Risk Assessment Form that identifies the risk factors of a new aggression or femicide.
+Brazil: In 2020. the National Council of Justice approved the Risk Assessment Form that identifies the risk factors of a new aggression or femicide.
 It also allows the victim to gain awareness of the degree of risk she is at, and to assist in the development of a safety and support plan for the women.
-This form is intended to be used when women request help from judicial units, prosecutors' offices or preferably, police stations.
+This form is intended to be used when women request help from units, prosecutors' judicial offices or preferably, police stations.
 CNJ - National Council of Justice.

-$\label{lem:atangeneral} A vailable \ at: agencia patricia galvao.org/desta ques/instituido-formulario-de-risco-na-justica-para-mulheres-\ \underline{v} \ (In \ Portuguese)$
+Available

+at:

+agenciapatriciagalvao.org/destaques/instituido

+formulario-de-risco-na-justica-para-mulheres-v (In Portuguese)